New Brunswick Lung Health:

 – A cough that does not go away or gets worse over time

-– Chest pain and bone pain that do not go away
+– Chest pain and bone pain that does not go away

 – Phlegm production